yungshenglu/TODO/README.md

         * Display all completed items
         * Display all archieves items
         * Display a modal for completing all items
+* **04 APR 2020** - Develop Beta version (v0.3)
+    * Features:
+        * Make state-management more structured (i.e., actions, mutations, getters, types)
+        * Use Ant-design as new UI library
+        * Enable to modify the content of existed item
+    * TODO:
+        * Display the completed date om each item
+        * Display all completed items
+        * Display all archieves items
+        * Display the progress of finishing

 ---
 ## Contributor